Democratic Socialist Perspective: Abandonment of Trotskyism

 In 1986 the American SWP broke with orthodox Trotskyism and disaffiliated from the Fourth International.
 While maintaining Leon Trotsky's critique of the USSR, the party replaced Trotsky's theory of permanent revolution with the view that socialist revolution in Third World countries (countries in which, according to Marxist theory, the development of capitalism has been distorted by colonialism and imperialism) will take place in two connected stages.
 The SWL followed suit.
 In the early 1990s it was renamed the Democratic Socialist Party.
 It contested the 1998 federal election as part of the Democratic Socialist Electoral League.

 The Democratic Socialist Electoral League espoused a left-wing position on most issues, including privatisation, the environment, immigration and civil rights.
 The party also had a comprehensive preferencing arrangement, supporting the Greens and some other left-wing groups.
 It differentiated itself from the Greens by claiming that the latter had no clear economic policy.
 It supported Labor over the Liberal Party, and was particularly opposed to the rise of One Nation.

+A smaller group of loyalists to the American SWP split from the DSP and use the name Communist League to the present day.
+In 2022, Communist League members from throughout Australia and New Zealand relocated to Sydney to consolidate the organization.